What is Parry-Romberg syndrome?

-Parry-Romberg syndrome, also call Romberg syndrome or hemifacial atrophy, is a condition where the tissue of one side of the face gradually wastes away.
+Parry-Romberg syndrome, also call Romberg syndrome or progressive facial hemiatrophy, is a condition where the tissue of one side of the face gradually wastes away.
 Over time, the soft tissue (muscle and fat) gradually shrinks, the facial bones may change, and the skin may become thin.
 The severity of this atrophy can vary widely between patients, ranging from mild to severe.
 Some children and adults with Parry-Romberg syndrome also have headaches, and seizures can also infrequently happen.
-The signs of Romberg syndrome overlap with another condition called "linear scleroderma" and the line between the two is not always clear.
+The signs of Romberg syndrome overlap with another condition called linear scleroderma, and the line between the two is not always clear.
 The cause of Parry-Romberg syndrome is not known.

 Parry-Romberg syndrome is thought to affect roughly one in 250,000 people, but the true incidence is not known because the condition is often misdiagnosed.